infiniteflight/infiniteflight-localization/README.md

 ### Edit the source

 Each `.resx` file is an XML file and can be edited inside a text editor.

+ServerMessages and Tips are json files and can be edited in any text editor.
+VSCode is an example of this.

 ## Formatting and Verbiage